candango/peasant/README.md

 This web site and all documentation is licensed under [Creative Commons 3.0](http://creativecommons.org/licenses/by/3.0/).

-Copyright © 2020 Flavio Goncalves Garcia
+Copyright © 2020 Flavio Garcia